ansible/receptor/docs/source/user_guide/configuration_options.rst

     * - ``--log-level``
       - Specifies the verbosity level for command output.
     * - ``--node``
       - Specifies the node configuration of this instance.
-THis parameter is required.
+This parameter is required.
     * - ``--trace``
       - Enables packet tracing output.
     * - ``--version``